-A diverse team is not only smarter but also brings more to the culture table than any other measure.
+A diverse team is smarter and brings more to the culture table than any other measure.
 Team members benefit from diversity by learning about different perspectives, ideas, and experiences.

 With so many diverse minds coming together, multiple ideas will emerge.
-Every worker brings in their own way of thinking, operating and solving problems and making decisions.
-Companies that promote workplace diversity, motivate their employees to perform better.
+Every worker brings in their own way of thinking, operating and solving problems, and making decisions.
+Companies that promote workplace diversity and inclusion motivate their employees to perform better.

 4. Employee Engagement (Recognize, Appreciate, Reward)